opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 }
 ```

-As seen, the root cause clearly points to a Redis connection issue.

-For more details on agent registration and execution, see this [tutorial](https://docs.opensearch.org/docs/latest/tutorials/gen-ai/agents/build-plan-execute-reflect-agent/).
+For more information about agent registration and execution, see [this tutorial](https://docs.opensearch.org/docs/latest/tutorials/gen-ai/agents/build-plan-execute-reflect-agent/).

-If you wish to look at intermediate results, you can query the memory index and memory traces to understand the interactions between the agent and the LLM.
+If you want to see the intermediate results, you can query the memory index and memory traces to understand the interactions between the agent and the LLM:

-Fetch message traces
 ```json
 GET /_plugins/_ml/memory/message/your_message_id/traces
 ```
-For more details about memory and traces, see [Memory](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/memory-apis/index/).
+For more information about memory and traces, see [Memory APIs](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/memory-apis/index/).

-## Extending the Agent with More Tools and MCP Support
+## Extending the agent with more tools and MCP Support

-The power of the Plan–Execute–And-Reflect agent lies in its flexibility.
+The power of the plan-execute-reflect agent lies in its flexibility.
 While our example uses a basic set of tools to investigate a cart failure, the agent can support a wide range of tools.
 For the list of available tools, see [Tools](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/index/).

 One such example would be to use the [WebSearchTool](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/web-search-tool/) to perform deep-research tasks.

-In addition, this agent acts as an MCP client, meaning it can connect to an MCP (Model Context Protocol) server.
-This allows the agent to retrieve tools and configurations dynamically and participate in more complex workflows.
+Additionally, this agent functions as an model context protocol (MCP) client, enabling it to connect to MCP servers.
+This capability allows the agent to dynamically retrieve tools and configurations and participate in more complex workflows.

-If you’d like to connect your agent to an MCP server, refer to this [document](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/) for detailed instructions.
+To learn how too connect your agent to an MCP server, see [Connecting to an external MCP server](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/).

 ### Recommendations and troubleshooting

-* If you notice your agent getting throttled by your model, enable retries via the [connector configuration](https://docs.opensearch.org/docs/latest/ml-commons-plugin/remote-models/blueprints/#configuration-parameters).
+* If you notice your agent getting throttled by your model, enable retries using the [connector configuration](https://docs.opensearch.org/docs/latest/ml-commons-plugin/remote-models/blueprints/#configuration-parameters).
-* If the agent stops with max_steps executed, then you can increase the [max_steps](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/agent-apis/register-agent/#request-body-fields) or specify it during execution via the `parameters.max_steps` field.
+* If the agent stops after executing `max_steps` steps, increase the [`max_steps` value](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/agent-apis/register-agent/#request-body-fields) or specify it during execution in the `parameters.max_steps` field.

+### Future enhancements

-Note: This is an experimental feature and will continue to evolve with future enhancements.
+Currently, the plan-execute-reflect agent is an experimental feature.
+We are planning to continue evolving it with these potential future enhancements:

-### Future Enhancements

 * Support parallel tool execution
 * Support multiple reflection strategies